brown-cs132-s13/labs/sql/README.md

 `conn.query('SQL STATEMENT', function(error, result) {...});`

 Alternatively we can attach callbacks to specific events on the query.
-This is quite a useful feature of AnyDB since we can, for instance with a SELECT query, process rows as they are read from the database, instead of all at once.
+This is quite a useful feature of AnyDB since we can, for instance with a `SELECT` query, process rows as they are read from the database, instead of all at once.
 We've seen this pattern before too.

 `conn.query('SQL STATEMENT').on('row', function(row) {...});`

 Specifically, anyDB supports `row`, `end` and `error` events.
-The 'end' event is fired when, as you might have guessed, the query has completed.
+The `end` event is fired when, as you might have guessed, the query has completed.

 Hopefully now the stencil code makes sense.
 It's your job to fill in the SQL to